readthedocs/readthedocs.org/docs/user/tutorial/index.rst

 #.
 Enter some details about your Read the Docs project:

    Name
-      The name of the project.
-It has to be unique across all the service, so it is better if you prepend your username, for example ``{username}-rtd-tutorial``.
+      The name of the project, used to create a unique subdomain for each project. so it is better if you prepend your username, for example ``{username}-rtd-tutorial``.